 Furthermore, travel restrictions imposed by the government mean that fewer volunteers were able to access the unit for testing.
 As these restrictions continue to be reviewed and will likely be loosened over the coming weeks, we aim to boost testing for COVID-19 again shortly.

 Summary of Results

-The Imperial College REACT study has confirmed infections have dropped by two-thirds across England since the current lockdown began.
-However, daily case rates are still relatively high at around 10,000 per day.
-Total UK COVID-19 deaths have surpassed 121,000, with the current daily death rate falling to approximately 440.
-Over the past eight weeks six new cases among staff have been recorded.
+The success of the COVID vaccine roll-out has meant the rate of new COVID-19 cases in the UK has declined significantly since the peak of approximately 55,000 daily cases in January and is now at around 2,144 per day.
+Total UK COVID-19 deaths have surpassed 127,570, with the daily death rate falling to approximately 27.
+Over the past ten weeks no new cases among staff have been recorded.

 We have detected two possible cases of reinfection.
 In one case, five months after testing positive for COVID-19 by PCR for the first time, and subsequent negative PCR test results, the individual has tested positive again by PCR.
 Of note is the relatively high level of antibodies detected for this individual 19 days post their recent positive PCR test, whereas after their first positive PCR test they did not develop detectable antibody levels.
 Similarly, the second case also did not develop antibodies following their first positive PCR test, however, nine months later they have developed antibodies following a new positive PCR test.
 In both cases their antibody levels have peaked and are on the decline, as shown in the Antibody levels over time chart on this webpage.
 Worldwide cases of reinfections are being reported with increasing frequency although are currently considered rare8,9,10.

 Our recent publication ‘Why the SARS-CoV-2 antibody test results may be misleading: insights from a longitudinal analysis of COVID-19’ shows our results align with the study led by Imperial College reporting antibodies levels decline significantly over four months post infection4,5,6,7.